Highest Flow Rate Combi Boiler

 • We recommend softening the water to a maximum hardness of 100 ppm if the total hardness of the water supply exceeds 150 ppm if the water heaters are water heating at a water temperature above 60 °C.

-• Maximum working pressure 8 bar, minimum working pressure 0.5 bar
+• Maximum working pressure 8 bar (10 bar at special request), minimum working pressure 0.5 bar for this range of commercial water heaters.

 Industrial instant hot water heater, which is an industrial inline water heater providing energy efficient and cost effective domestic hot water heating for industrial hot water heating systems